Ishimwe Hervé Magnifique: Rwandan humanitarian & documentary photographer celebrating resilience, humanity & everyday life | 54Ruum Spotlight

 My photography is driven by themes of resilience, humanity, and the beauty found in everyday life.
 I focus on authentic moments that tell untold stories and highlight the dignity of people and communities.
 Through my images, I create connection and empathy, allowing viewers to feel present in the moment while inspiring reflection and positive impact.

-What's the one achievement or moment in your photography career that you're most proud of?
+What moment in your photography career are you most proud of?

 I have contributed to several award-winning documentaries.
 In late 2022, I documented The Return, supported by the Nia Tero Foundation through The Reciprocity Project, which won the People’s Choice Short Documentary Award at the Māoriland Film Festival in New Zealand, among other international honours.